Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 ## Workflow explanation

-When an exchange is created from a source file (e.g., Revit file), an item of type `items:autodesk.bim360:FDX` is created in the same folder where the source file is located.
+When an exchange is created from a source file (e.g., Revit file), an item of type `items:autodesk.bim360:FDX` is created in the same project where the source file is located.
 The newly created item is a pointer to the exchange container, and the `id` of this very item allows you, using Data Exchange API, to retrieve the exchange container.

-Thus, to get the exchange container, you need the item corresponding to the exchange to be located in the same hub, project, and folder as the source file.
+Thus, to get the exchange container, you need the corresponding item located in the same hub and project as the source file.
 This can be achieved using Data Management API, having the workflow that can be resumed to the following steps:

 1. Get the Hub ID where the source file is located;
 2. Identify the Project ID where the source file resides;
-3. Identify the parent Folder ID of the source file;
+3. Identify the parent Folder ID of the exchange item;
 4. Show the content of the folder and identify the needed item;
 5. Use Data Exchange API to get the exchange container having the needed Item ID.